David-Motari/AirBnB_clone-v2/README.md

 <br>
 <center> <h2>General Use</h2> </center>

-1. First clone this repository.

-3. Once the repository is cloned locate the "console.py" file and run it as follows:
+1. Locate the "console.py" file and run it as follows:
 ```
 /AirBnB_clone$ ./console.py
 ```
-4. When this command is run the following prompt should appear:
+2. When this command is run the following prompt should appear:
 ```
 (hbnb)
 ```
-5. This prompt designates you are in the "HBnB" console.
+3. This prompt designates you are in the "HBnB" console.
 There are a variety of commands available within the console program.

 ##### Commands
     * create - Creates an instance based on given class